hestiaAI/website.template/README.md

 - single_file, about pops up in the cms under multiple folder i18n. remove it, only use multiple_file -> no file only folder collections
 - tags for blog posts
 - links between blog posts
-- snowpack and web components
+- Snowpack and web components